The Most Interesting 1980s Fantasy Movies in the World

 By the mid-80s, the fantasy movie mania was at its peak.
 To get to the next level, a crossover hit was needed.
 It finally arrived in 1987 with Princess Bride.

-But filmmakers had the right idea back in 1985, as both Legend and Ladyhawke were minor crossover successes.
-But the true 1985 crossover precursor to Princess Bride is neither of those two.
-It’s a forgotten movie made in Spain called El caballero del dragón, aka Knight of the Dragon, aka Star Knight.
+But several filmmakers had the right idea back in 1985, as both Legend and Ladyhawke were minor crossover successes.
+But the true 1985 crossover champ is a forgotten movie made in Spain called El caballero del dragón, aka Knight of the Dragon, aka Star Knight.

 I’m not saying it’s a great movie, but it has Klaus Kinski, is some funny, and should be at least a little more well known.
 I guess you have to be willing to mix aliens and comedy with your knights and castles.

 Iron Warrior (1987)

-By 1987, the barbarian movie fad was past its prime, but a half-decade of barbarian movie-making culminated in two peaks that year: The Barbarians and Iron Warrior.
+By 1987, the barbarian movie fad was past its prime, but a half-decade of barbarian movie-making culminated in twin peaks that year: The Barbarians and Iron Warrior.
 The Barbarians is the more well known of the two, pushing all the right buttons (almost to the point of parody), resulting in perhaps the quintessential barbarian movie.
 But only because it treads familiar territory.

 Iron Warrior deserves more attention.
 It gets overlooked for two opposing reasons: